-Angiogenic sprouting refers to the morphogenesis of hierarchical networks of vascular sprouts such as arterioles, venules and highly branched capillaries providing efficient blood flow to body organs.
-Angiogenic sprouting models are widely applied by researchers to examine the dynamics of cancer cell invasion in blood vessel sprouting in vitro.
-The spheroid sprouting assay method makes use of endothelial cell spheroids or tumor organoids to study this process.
+Angiogenic sprouting refers to the morphogenesis of hierarchical networks of vascular sprouts such as arterioles, venules, and highly branched capillaries providing efficient blood flow to body organs.
+Angiogenic sprouting models are widely applied by researchers to examine the dynamics of cancer cell invasion during blood vessel sprouting in vitro studies.
+The spheroid sprouting assay makes use of endothelial cell spheroids or tumor organoids to study this process.

 These methods are used to quantify the migration of cells as an indicator of angiogenic response.
-For this purpose spheroids are embedded on a collagen, matrigel or fibrin medium matrix.
-The migration of cells into the medium involves either the formation of single-cell sprouts or that of complex capillary-like structures.
+For this purpose, spheroids are embedded in a collagen, matrigel, or fibrin medium matrix.
+The migration of cells into the medium involves either the formation of single-cell sprouts or of complex capillary-like structures.
+These methods are used to quantify the migration of cells as an indicator of angiogenic response.
+For this purpose, spheroids are embedded in a collagen, matrigel, or fibrin medium matrix.
+The migration of cells into the medium involves either the formation of single-cell sprouts or of complex capillary-like structures.

-The IKOSA Spheroid Sprouting Assay application allows you to study crucial sprouting parameters of endothelial cell spheroids based on time-lapse images.
+The IKOSA Spheroid Sprouting Assay Application enables the investigation of critical sprouting parameters of endothelial cell spheroids using time-lapse images.
 This allows you to extract spatial and temporal information on angiogenesis sprouting mechanisms.
-This particular image analysis software product is perfectly suited for the quantification of features such as:
+The application is perfectly suited for the quantification of features such as: